 Preference (continuous)

-We included an additional measure of light bulb preference using a continuous scale (-100 = preference for INC-light bulbs; 0 = neutral, no preference; 100 = preference for CFL-light bulbs).
+We included an additional measure of light bulb preference using a continuous scale (-100 = preference for CFL-light bulbs; 0 = neutral, no preference; 100 = preference for LED-light bulbs).

 Choice clarification question

 In our replication, we used the dichotomous choice measure from the target article as is, yet were concerned that the participants misunderstood the two options.
 We sought to complement the target article’s methodology to verify that participants indeed understood the choice task in the intended way.